 Contract of Purchase & Sale Explanation for First Time Vancouver Home Buyers

 Episode 7 of the First Time Home Buyers Guide was an overview of the Contract of Purchase and Sale.
-Now we’ll start going through the offer in detail starting with price!

 Many first time home buyers think a real estate offer to buy property in Vancouver is a simple document that only is about price.